ardalis/CleanArchitecture/README.md

 ## The Core Project

 The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
-As such, it as very few external dependencies.
+As such, it has very few external dependencies.
 The one exception in this case is the `System.Reflection.TypeExtensions` package, which is used by `ValueObject` to help implement its `IEquatable<>` interface.
 The Core project should include things like:

 - Entities
+- Aggregates
 - Domain Events
 - DTOs
 - Interfaces
 - Event Handlers
 - Domain Services
+- Specifications

 Many solutions will also reference a separate Shared Kernel project/package.
 I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple projects.
 I further recommend this be published as a nuget package (more likely privately) and referenced as a nuget dependency by those projects that require it.
 For this sample, in the interest of simplicity, I've added a SharedKernel folder to the Core project which contains types that would likely be shared between multiple projects, in my experience.